rapidsai/docs/resources/github-actions.md

   cudf libcudf
 ```

-Note that the custom channel for PR artifacts is needed in the build scripts _and_ the test scripts.
+Note that the custom channel for PR artifacts is needed in the build scripts _and_ the test scripts, for C++ _and_ Python.
-If building/testing a Python package that depends on a C++ library, it is also necessary to use PR artifacts from that C++ library (e.g. if testing `rmm` artifacts, use the corresponding `librmm` CI artifacts as well).
+If building/testing a Python package that depends on a C++ library, it is necessary to use PR artifacts from that C++ library and not just Python (e.g. if testing `rmm` artifacts, you must use the corresponding `librmm` CI artifacts as well as `rmm`).
+In some repos, the `test_python.sh` is quite complicated with multiple calls to conda/mamba.
+We recommend that the Python and C++ artifact channels should be added to every call "just in case."

 ## Skipping CI for Commits